EthanSuperior/startup/README.md

 ## WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to allow you to play with somebody real time.

 - Backend listens for WebSocket connection - done!
 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
-- WebSocket data displayed - All user votes display in realtime.
-I'm really proud that this is working.
-Way cool!~~
+- WebSocket data displayed - All user moves are displayed in real time.
+It's pretty cool if a little glitchy still, eventually I want to make it use rooms for the sockets so that many games can be played at the same time.

 ## React deliverable